nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_network_topologies.rst

 The Matter protocol uses elliptic curve cryptography as the principal mean of both public and private key protection and for providing digital signatures.
 The elliptic curve cryptography is based on the NIST P-256 curve (secp256r1).
 To prevent the communication from intercepting and unwanted decryption, Matter uses the `SPAKE2+`_ and `SIGMA`_ algorithms that ensure a safe exchange of keys over non-secure channel.
-With the SPAKE2+ algorithm, only one of the communicating parties knows the password.
+With the SPAKE2+ algorithm, only one of the communicating parties actively uses the password during the execution of the protocol.
-This is a reinforced version of the Password Authenticated Key Exchange (PAKE) protocol, where both parties are involved in creating a shared key.
+This is a reinforced version of the Password Authenticated Key Exchange (PAKE) protocol, where both parties are involved in creating a shared key and both actively use the password.
 After exchanging the keys and establishing secure channel, the commonly available AES modes of operation are used to provide shared key cryptographic operations.

 .. _ug_matter_network_topologies_commissioning: